tyssejc/freshbooks-csv-invoicer/README.md

 1. Register your application in the FreshBooks Developer Portal
 2. Set the redirect URI to `https://your-worker-url.workers.dev/oauth/callback`
-3. Deploy the worker with `wrangler deploy`
+3. Deploy the worker with `bun run deploy`
 4. Visit `https://your-worker-url.workers.dev/oauth/init` to authorize the application

 ### Webhook Setup